 CMU Request System (web form):

 DMU works a variety of federally mandated reports in conjunction with other states to achieve their goal of ensuring program integrity while reducing erroneous benefits and identifying fraud.

-Federal and state law may require DHS or OHA to seek reimbursement from a recipient's estate for some or all the benefits the individual received from the following programs:
+Federal and state law may require ODHS or OHA to seek reimbursement from a recipient's estate for some or all the benefits the individual received from the following programs:

 - Medical Assistance (Medicaid)

 - A monthly contribution to help pay for Medicare Part D

 Fraud Investigations Unit investigates allegations of fraud in ODHS programs.